-Chronological study of clothing and theatrical dress from the Restoration period to 1930, with Prerequisites: Drama 250 and 452. practical applications in terms of contemporary costume design for the theatre.
+A continuation of Drama 452, to include chronological study of clothing and theatrical dress from the Restoration period to 1930, with practical applications in terms of contemporary costume design for the theatre.
 554. (154.)
-Costume Construction Techniques (3) I Two lecture-demonstrations and three hours of laboratory.
+Costume Construction Techniques (3) | Two lecture-demonstrations and three hours of laboratory.
+Prerequisite: Drama 250.
 Period pattern drafting, draping, cutting, construction.
-Wig, millinery, armour, mask, accessory Prerequisites: Drama 440A and 552. construction.
+Wig, millinery, armour, mask, accessory construction.
 Costume paint and dye techniques.
 598. (198.)
-Selected Topics in Drama (1-3) I, II A specialized study of selected topics from the areas of drama.
+Selected Topics in Drama (1-3) I, II Prerequisite: Twelve units in drama.

+A specialized study of selected topics from the areas of drama.
 May be repeated with new content.
 Maximum credit six units.

 GRADUATE COURSES

 600. (200.)
 Research and Bibliography (3)

 Basic reference works, scholarly and critical journals; introduction to bibliographical techniques; exercises and problems in methods and exposition of research as it relates to the various areas of speech.
 Recommended for first semester of graduate work, and prerequisite to advancement to candidacy.

 621. Seminar in Theories of the Theatre (3)

 Prerequisites: Drama 420, 600.